 Peter D. O’Neill is an Associate Professor in the Department of Comparative Literature, Franklin College of Arts & Science, at the University of Georgia in Athens.
 He has served as a Lilly Teaching Fellow and as a Research Fellow of the university’s Willson Center for Humanities and Arts.

 O’Neill’s Famine Irish and the American Racial State was published by Routledge in 2017.
 He is the co-editor, with David Lloyd, of The Black and Green Atlantic: Crosscurrents of the African and Irish Diasporas, an essay collection published by Palgrave Macmillan in 2009.
-O’Neill’s other publications include articles in journals such as Atlantic Studies: Global Currents, the Irish Studies Review, and Journal of American Studies.
+O’Neill’s other publications include articles in journals such as Atlantic Studies: Global Currents, the Irish Studies Review, and the Journal of American Studies.

 O’Neill’s courses have included Western World Literature, Asian-American Literature, Comparative Ethnic American Literature, The Black and Green Atlantic: Crosscurrents of the Irish and African Diasporas, Multicultural Black Diaspora Literature, Comparative Cultural Studies, Comparative Postcolonial Studies, 19th Century Transatlantic Literature and the Nation-State, Transnational Literatures, and a First-Year Odyssey Seminar, Soccer: The Global Language of Love and War.
 His research interests include comparative ethnic American literature, transnational literary studies, Irish diaspora studies, Irish American cultural history, postcolonial theory, and the racial state.